timhealey3/RPG-Survival/README.md

 Items: Sword, Potions

-Chests: Store Items randomly around the map
+Chests: Store Items randomly around the map with stats that are equal to the chest level

 Abilities: Lightning bolt from Jupiter, Water wave from Neptune, Fury from Mars

-Stats: Sword has damage and durability
+Stats: Sword has damage and durability. breaks at zero durability

 Player: Sword Attack, Health, Abilities, Movement, Equip Items, Use Items, Open Chests